AikidoSec/firewall-dotnet/README.md

 * ✅ Rate limit specific API endpoints by IP or by user
 * ✅ Allow you to block specific users manually
 * ✅ Allow you to block traffic by country
-* ✅ Allow you to block traffic by bots
+* ✅ Allow you to block bots and AI scrapers
 * ✅ Allow you to allow traffic by ip per endpoint